 Lifetime breeder support means that for the entire life of the puppy, we will be there to answer any questions, help with any issues, babysit for a reduced rate, and offer grooming services at a reduced rate.
 We will also take back any puppy at any stage of its life if you can no longer keep the dog.
 Lifetime breeder support is our guarantee that one of our puppies will never end up in a shelter.

 From birth to about two weeks of age our puppies are gently handled a few times a day, usually for cleaning the bed, weighing, and moving them into position for nursing.
-Once a day we perform Early Neurological Stimulation exercises which have many later benefits.
+Once a day we perform Early Neurological Stimulation and Early Scent Introduction exercises which have many later benefits and increase their proficiency in learning and sports.
 Beginning at three weeks they are handled more frequently as they are more tolerant of handling and can be away from the mother for longer periods.
 They are brought out of the whelping bed briefly and allowed to experience the other animals in the household as well as different floors, surfaces, and sounds.
 They are handled by our friends and their children.
-At four weeks old they begin eating solid food (soaked and mushed kibble) and are let out for longer periods of time as they begin to walk.
+At four weeks old they begin eating solid food (raw food mixed with raw goat's milk) and are let out for longer periods of time as they begin to walk.
 They begin age-appropriate conditioning and socialization at this stage.
 We follow Puppy Culture guidelines.
 Between five and six weeks they are able to run around almost as well as the adult dogs and are allowed to roam the house when supervised.
 They experience all the sights and sounds of a normal household.
 We start taking them outside to pee at this age to get them used to the outside world.
 We also try to challenge them with mini agility obstacles, treat dispensing toys, and puzzle games to challenge their bodies and brains!

 Once the puppies go to their new homes there is still much to do!
 We send our puppies home with a Rule of Twelve Checklist which is a list of twelve things that a puppy should do before they are twelve weeks old to help them become well-adjusted adults.
 We strongly recommend taking a puppy training class even if you have experience training a dog before.
 We work with Best Paw Forward in Nanaimo.

 Poodles are very smart dogs and love to be challenged!
-Poodles excel in agility, obedience, rally obedience, retrieving, lure coursing, flyball, and many other dog sports!
-We do agility training with Rave Dog Sports in Nanaimo.
+Poodles excel in agility, obedience, rally obedience, nosework, retrieving, lure coursing, flyball, and many other dog sports!
+We do agility training with Rave Dog Sports, nosework with Positive Dog, and barn hunt, weight pull, and wall climb with Storm Haven Acres!
 Sign up for a training class and see what your poodle can do!